 The experience of living and working abroad left a deep impression on Rosanna overall.
 In her report, she emphasized the artistic richness of the town, whose region – the Marche – once belonged to the Papal State; the gorgeous landscape surrounding this town, and especially its closeness to beautiful beaches along the Adriatic Sea; the fresh and affordable food (including gelato, mozzarella, and local produce); and its location nearby Civitanova Marche which is on the high-speed line to Venice, Bologna and Milan.
 Yet, it is the people and the values that have left the deepest mark on Rosanna: “Macerata is known as the City of Peace and these words cannot be more accurate.
 The people are peaceful and full of life and love.
 It’s a city where you find beauty in the ordinary things.
 All the people I had the privilege to work with have taught me new things: with them I have also created friendships and connections that I know will last in the years to come.
 I hope I can return to Macerata one day to experience again not just the Opera Festival but also the life in the beautiful city that hosts it.”

 The objective of opportunities such as this is clear, explains Dr. Teresa Fiore, Associate Professor in Italian and Inserra Chair at Montclair State: “We want to show the new generation of students that studying Italian creates not only cultural enrichment but also concrete job opportunities in a number of fields.
 Translating and titling provide a great example of that: it is a growing reality that connects language, art (opera, theater, music and cinema) and accessibility.
-That is why the Italian Program has been investing on translation in its various applications with the for years now.
+That is why the Italian Program has been investing on translation in its various applications with the Italian Translation Curriculum and Internship Project for years now.
 These opportunities are made possible by generous donors such as Mr. Inserra who as a Montclair State University Board of Trustee member understands the current needs of the university system in contact with the professional world.
 We believe that his continued investment on Italian Studies at Montclair State via the Inserra Endowed Chair will create the conditions for growing the numbers of Italian students while providing priceless life experiences for young motivated minds.”

 The accessibility project at the Sferisterio, which embraced this internship, has reached national recognition overseas: it was covered by the Italian media in articles and videos that also mentioned Montclair State University.
 Such visibility helps consolidate the relationship established through the international partnership with the Translation Program of the University of Macerata, signed by the two universities last May.